elyra-ai/examples/component-catalog-connectors/build-a-custom-connector.md

     No definition content found for catalog entry with identifying information: {'...': '...'}.
 Skipping...
     ```

-    Action: The connector implementation class's `read_catalog_entry` method did not return a component for the provided identifying information.
+    Action: The connector implementation class's `get_entry_data` method did not return an `EntryData` object or the returned object did not include a component definition for the provided identifying information.
 This identifying information was returned by the connector implementation class's `get_catalog_entries` method.
 Make sure that the information is correct and that the component exists in the catalog.